philippkemmeter/set-resolution/README.md

     set-resolution beamer
     set-resolution laptop

+    set-resolution Virtual3 laptop

-an it will use the configured resolution behind the label.
+and it'll use the configured resolution.

-# Internal stuff
+# Internal stuff and dependancies

 It uses xrandr to change the resolution.
-If the resolution is not being found, its modeline is generated using cvt, added using xrandr again in order to be able to change it.
-So it's quite easy.
+If the resolution is not being found, its modeline is generated using cvt, added using xrandr, and then selected.

+Therefore xrandr needs to be installed.

+Tested with xrandr 1.4.